-He is Timo Werner's perfect strike partner, Joshua Kimmich's perfect flatmate, and RB Leipzig's perfectly powerful front man.
+He is Timo Werner's perfect strike partner, Joshua Kimmich's perfect flatmate, and RB Leipzig's perfectly powerful front man, and is even about to bring up a club milestone with his 250th appearance.
 Does Denmark international Yussuf Poulsen have any flaws?

 "When you compare our rooms, I'm definitely a lot tidier," revealed Kimmich, who shared a flat with Poulsen while the pair were only household names in their own living room in Leipzig.
 "And fortunately we have two bathrooms.
 If I had to wait for Yussi to do his hair, we would always arrive late."

 That did happen, at least to Poulsen, after the pair had joined Leipzig at the same time in 2013, and the Denmark international paid for his tardy arrival to training by missing the club's next match.
 In the third division.
-Since then, RBL's fortunes have changed massively.
-While Poulsen the player may not have changed despite Leipzig's rise, his mindset has, as it did when he moved out of his shared apartment with Kimmich to be more independent.
+Since then, RBL's fortunes have changed massively, and so have Poulsen's.

 Watch: Get to know Yussuf Poulsen!